nmenon/powertool/README.md

 same though - no ';' seperator, no phandles... but should be rather self evident when you look at existing examples.

+Using mpsse, build with I2C=mpsse and use a configuration like the following:
+	busName = {
+		/*
+		 * When using a FT2232H Mini Module over MPSSE interface
+		 * Format: vendorID:productID:interface:serialNumber
+		 * use lsusb -v to see the details
+		 */
+		i2c = "0x0403:0x6010:2:FTVFS9V0"

+		rail_name = {
+			/* This represents 1 INA meauring a specific voltage rail */ group	= "measurement group"
+			address	= "INA's i2c address in hex" input	= "What is the input to the shunt (the + side of INA measurement)" output	= "What is the output of the shunt (the - side of INA measurement)" shunt_value	= "What is the shunt resistor value used in Ohms" shunt_accuracy	= "How accurate is the resistor in %" }
+	}
 How to contribute / I have this nice idea to improve and share?
 -----------------